-Imagine going to your doctor because you have specific symptoms.
+Now, imagine going to your doctor because you have specific symptoms.
 They tell you that you are suffering from the flu, pneumonia, or another respiratory illness that can be fixed quickly.
 However, your symptoms persist and something else is clearly wrong.
 When enough is enough, you find out later that you actually have lung cancer.
 The delay in diagnosing your condition also means a delay in obtaining the correct treatment.

-Cases in which a mistake in diagnosis can qualify as medical malpractice include making the wrong diagnosis, delayed diagnosis, and emergency room diagnosis.
+Cases in which a mistake in diagnosis can qualify as medical malpractice include:

 When doctors misdiagnose your health issue, it means you have symptoms that indicate one problem but you are diagnosed with a different problem.
 Misdiagnosis can lead to serious medical complications and can be a candidate for medical malpractice lawsuits.

-Heart issues, cancer, or other illnesses that are not diagnosed immediately can result in additional health problems—and in serious cases, even death.
+Heart issues, cancer, or other illnesses that are not diagnosed immediately can result in additional health problems—and, in serious cases, even death.
 When a diagnosis is wrong, meaning there was something more seriously wrong with you when you received your first diagnosis, the outcome can be severe.

 Many of us have to depend on emergency rooms for care when we suddenly develop scary medical symptoms.
 Unfortunately, these facilities are equipped to deal with sudden illness and are not necessarily equipped to make an accurate diagnosis.
 Appendicitis, pulmonary embolisms, meningitis, and heart attacks may also be regularly misdiagnosed in an emergency room.